b1lodHand/absent-dialogues/README.md

 You can open the Package Manager via the: **'Window/Package Manager'** menu on the toolbar of Unity itself.
 Also, you can find the documentation of these tools in the same links above.

+>[!CAUTION]
+>Before moving on, you have to install one of my other packages: [absent-variablebanks](https://github.com/b1lodHand/absent-variablebanks). **I highly recommend reading the installation directives carefully.**
-> [!WARNING]
+>
-> **YOU NEED TextMeshPro package installed!
-You can also find the TextMeshPro via the Package Manager, under the Unity Registry panel.**
+> Also, you need **TextMeshPro** installed!
+You can also find the TextMeshPro via the Package Manager, under the Unity Registry panel.

 ### Installing
 So, you've installed all the things necessary to run this tool.
 Now, it is the time of installing the tool itself.